Ms. Kassi Berg

 Ms. Berg worked as a senior litigator at several large law firms specializing in corporate law in both New York City at Kaye, Scholer, Hays and Handler and in San Francisco at Carroll Burdock & McDonough.

-Ms. Berg is licensed to practice law in the Republic of Palau, New York, California, and Washington, D.C.
+Ms. Berg is a member of the bar association in the Republic of Palau, New York, California, and Washington, D.C.

 Former Panel Attorney, Legal Defense Fund for Peace Officer’s Association of California, an organization representing more than 55,000 local, state, and federal law enforcement officers.